ggichure/hexcolor/example/README.md

 # hexcolor_example

 how to use the hexcolor plugin.

 hex color plugin allows you to add hex color codes to your flutter projects

 ## Getting Started

 sample usage
+`import 'package:hexcolor/hexcolor.dart';`

 ```
  Container(